J&J to sell slow-growing diagnostics unit to Carlyle

 J&J's diabetes business, which includes LifeScan blood glucose meters and Animas pumps, could be the next business to go, given slowing sales growth and weak margins, Antalffy said.

-J&J shares were down marginally at $94.53 in afternoon trading on the New York Stock Exchange.
+J&J shares were up marginally at $95.01 in early trading on the New York Stock Exchange on Thursday.
+Carlyle shares were up slightly at $36.97.

-Reuters reported in December that Carlyle was nearing a deal to buy the business, trumping a joint bid from Blackstone Group and Danaher Corp.
+Reuters reported in December that Carlyle was nearing a deal to buy the business, trumping a joint bid from Blackstone Group (BX.N) and Danaher Corp (DHR.N).

-Carlyle was attracted to the unit's potential to grow in emerging markets, according to a person familiar with the firm's thinking who was not authorized to speak publicly on the matter.

-Washington, D.C.-based Carlyle plans to reinvigorate the unit's product lines, invest further in research and development, and grow the sales force, the person added.

 J&J said in January 2013 that it was considering a sale or spinoff of the unit, whose products include equipment for laboratory diagnostics and blood transfusion screening.